Core Pillar Article

 Complexity is often confused with difficulty.
 A task is difficult if it requires rare skills.
 A task is complex if it contains high procedural entropy—meaning a high volume of branching decision points.
 Every time an operator must stop and ask, "If X happens, do I do Y or Z?", they expend massive cognitive calories.

-By counting decision nodes and offsetting them with automation layers, the TES calculates the exact fragility of a workflow.
+By counting decision nodes and offsetting them with automation, the TES gives a rough, transparent indicator of how fragile a workflow is.

-Map your decision points and step counts to generate your objective Task Entropy Score.
+Map your decision points and step counts to generate a transparent Task Entropy Score.

 Calculate Task Entropy